allenai/s2orc/README.md

 ## Download instructions

-First, please complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNeo4UBeRoe1taaN3oJ1Fr1BZokVs3vVo18mvfc0Lhnw7n1g/viewform) to request access to the S3 bucket.
 You will need an AWS account to access the S3 bucket `s3://ai2-s2-gorc-release/`.
-We will email you to confirm access granted.

 The full corpus consists of 10000 zipped files, and is around 205GB.
 The manifest file `s3://ai2-s2-gorc-release/20190928/manifest.json` lists all available files for download.